AtomGraph/Core-PHP/README.md

         class Resource extends \Graphity\Resource

-    *We strongly recommend using PHP namespaces with the [standard folder layout](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) (in Maven structure, that would be within the `src/main/php` folder).*
+    *We strongly recommend using PHP namespaces with the [standard folder layout](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md).* In Maven structure, that would be within the `src/main/php` folder).
+It is used in the following examples.

 3. Annotate the class with `@Path` and methods with `@GET`/`@POST` etc., for example: